The need for multicomponent dust attenuation in modeling nebular emission: Constraints from SDSS-IV MaNGA: Results

 \subsection{Attenuation seen by Balmer lines}

 We calculated two slopes related to Balmer lines: 1) the slope of log(H$\alpha$/H$\gamma$/2.86$\times 0.469$) versus log(H$\alpha$/H$\beta$/2.86) relation (or $m_{\rm H\alpha ,H\gamma }$); 2) the slope of log(H$\alpha$/H$\delta$/2.86$\times 0.259$) versus log(H$\alpha$/H$\beta$/2.86) relation (or $m_{\rm H\alpha ,H\delta }$).
-Here we have assumed the intrinsic Balmer ratios to follow the Case B approximation values at $n_H \sim 100~{\rm cm}^{-3}$ and $T\sim 10^4 {\rm K}$ \citep{agn3}.
-Therefore, ideally the intercept of each relation should be 0.
-We note that there is a small covariance between the independent and dependent variables due to the common term of H$\alpha$, which is taken into account by introducing an extra term of $-2mCov(x,y)$ in the likelihood function (see Appendix~\ref{appendix} for more details).
+Here we have assumed the intrinsic Balmer ratios to follow the Case B approximation values at $n_e \sim 100~{\rm cm}^{-3}$ and $T\sim 10^4 {\rm K}$ \citep{agn3}. {We divided the line ratios by their intrinsic values so that the intercepts, log(line ratio$_{\rm obs.}$/line ratio$_{\rm theor.}$)|$_{\rm H\alpha/H\beta=2.86}$, ideally should be zero.} We note that there is a small covariance between the independent and dependent variables due to the common term of H$\alpha$, which is taken into account by introducing an extra term of $-2mCov(x,y)$ in the likelihood function (see Appendix~\ref{appendix} for more details).
 We also required that the S/N of all emission lines used to be greater than 3.
 We calculated these slopes in two different ways.
 The first way is the traditional method (hereafter TM), which uses the entire sample for the calculation.
 The second way is our new method, where we calculated slopes in 3D bins and used the median as the representative value.
 For Balmer lines, these two methods should give us identical results, which serves as a sanity check for our method.